 Before your heat starts, the Emcee will say “spatulas up” and then start the event.
 You will have 12 minutes to cook two sandwiches.
 When cooking is completed, competitors must prepare their sandwiches for judging.
 Be sure to cut the 1st sandwich into four pieces for tasting and the 2nd sandwich will simply be placed on a plate for presentation to the judges.

 When you are ready, please raise your flag and a volunteer will collect your sandwiches and take them to the judges for their evaluation.
 You are free to pack up your food and take your cooking pan over to the VIP area.
 Volunteers will be wiping up and disinfecting the cooking area before the next heat.

 At the VIP area, you’ll need to cook two additional sandwiches for the VIP ticket owners to sample.
 Then you can clean up your VIP cooking area and wait for your next competition or for the awards ceremony.

-All competitors must attend a mandatory meeting at 10:15 am on Saturday, April 28th to sign-in, obtain their entry kit and grilling station number, review rules and sanitary guidelines, complete required paperwork, learn how to work the stoves, and have their ingredients inspected and approved.
+All competitors must attend a mandatory meeting at 10:15 am on Saturday, April 20th to review rules and sanitary guidelines, complete required paperwork, learn how to work the stoves, and have their ingredients inspected and approved.